gwtproject/gwt/README.md

     user           | test.dev.* test.emma.*                | gwt.junit.testcase.dev.includes      | `**/*Suite.class`
                    |                                       | gwt.junit.testcase.dev.excludes      | `**/*JsInteropSuite.class,**/*JreSuite.class,***/OptimizedOnly*`

+Running GWT Tests in Eclipse

+You should be able to run most of your GWT tests from within Eclipse using the following steps.

+Right-click on a test that extends GWTTestCase and go to Run As > JUnit Test.
+It's likely you will see the error message below.

+Invalid launch configuration: -XstartOnFirstThread not specified.

+On Mac OS X, GWT requires that the Java virtual machine be invoked with the -XstartOnFirstThread VM argument.

+Example:
+  java -XstartOnFirstThread -cp gwt-dev-mac.jar com.google.gwt.dev.GWTShell

+To fix this error, go to Run > Open Run Dialog.
+Click on the Arguments tab and add the following values.
+The 2nd value is to increase the amount of memory available to the test and avoid an OOM error.

+-XstartOnFirstThread -Xmx512M
+When you re-run the test, you will probably see the following error:

+com.google.gwt.junit.JUnitFatalLaunchException: The test class 'org.richresume.client.home.HomeControllerGwtTest'
+was not found in module 'org.richresume.client.Application'; no compilation unit for that type was seen at com.google.gwt.junit.JUnitShell.checkTestClassInCurrentModule(JUnitShell.java:193) at com.google.gwt.junit.JUnitShell.runTestImpl(JUnitShell.java:628) at com.google.gwt.junit.JUnitShell.runTest(JUnitShell.java:150) at com.google.gwt.junit.client.GWTTestCase.runTest(GWTTestCase.java:219) To fix this, open the Run Dialog again, click on the Classpath tab and click on User Entries.
+Click on the Advanced button and select Add Folders.
+In the Folder Selection dialog, select your source and test directories (e.g. src/main/java and src/test/java).
+Run the test again and you should see a green bar in your JUnit tab.
+To create a JUnit configuration that runs all tests, duplicate the previously mentioned run configuration.
+Then change the name to "All Tests" and select the 2nd radio button to run all tests in the project.
+Click Run to execute all the tests in the project.
 ### Examples

  - Run all tests in dev